B.A., Political Science, University of Central Florida

 J.D., magna cum laude, Barry University Dwayne O. Andreas School of Law

-Rodrigo Caruço has criminal litigation and appellate experience and currently practices law in the D.C. area.
+Rodrigo Caruço has more than a decade of criminal litigation and appellate experience and currently practices in the D.C. area.
 Previously, he clerked for the Honorable Charles E. “Chip” Erdmann at the United States Court of Appeals for the Armed Forces.

 Rodrigo lives in Alexandria, Virginia, with his wife and best friend, Sandy.

 - In Order to Form a More Perfect Court: A Quantitative Measure of the Military’s Highest Court’s Success As a Court of Last Resort, 41 Vt.
 L. Rev. 71 (2016)